DaedalicEntertainment/lua-coding-conventions/README.md

 3.3. _Use the short syntax with colons (:) for accessing class members._

+3.4. _Define all fields of your class at the beginning of your class definition, even those that are not used immediately.
+This gives readers a better overview of the model of the class, and allows for easier documentation of these fields._

 ## 4. Functions

 4.1. _Function names are camelCase.
 If the function is designed to be part of the public interface of a class, its name is PascalCase._